yivolve/terraform-flux-github/README.md

 1. Then the terragrunt project that calls this module would have this:

   > [!NOTE]
-  > The inline conditionals statements are needed as "terragrunt plan" would fail if these are not present.
+  > The inline conditionals statements are needed so "terragrunt plan" does not fail.

   ```hcl
   dependency "eks" {